 That's not a lot of time, and we could now do the above much faster as the repeatable pieces are in place to move from Taleo Business Edition to Workday's Recruiting module.
 The same process can be followed for any system.

 "Colliers chose One Model as our data integration partner for the implementation of Workday Recruiting.
 They built out a tailored solution that would enable us to safely, securely and accurately transfer large files of complex data from our existing ATS to our new tool.
 They were highly flexible in their approach and very personable to deal with – accommodating a number of twists and turns in our project plan.
 I wouldn’t hesitate to engage them on future projects or to recommend them to other firms seeking a professional, yet friendly team of experts in data management." - Kerris Hougardy

 Adopting new Innovation

-If you can more easily adopt new technology and move between technologies you mitigate 'vendor lock-in'.
+If you can more easily adopt new technology and move between technologies you mitigate the risks and costs of 'vendor lock-in'.
 I like to think of this outcome as creating an insurance policy for bad fit technology.
-If you know you can stand up a new technology quickly, that you can use it while you need it and move to something that fits better in the future without loss of your data history then you will be more likely to be able to test and adopt new innovation.
+If you know you can stand up a new technology quickly, then you can use it while you need it and move to something that fits better in the future without loss of your data history then you will be more likely to be able to test and adopt new innovation.